gudwin/botbuilder-formflow/README.md

 ## Overview

-So, this Library will allow your bot to request complex forms from a user.
-It helps to build a waterfall dialog that will handle the whole form flow.
-The library will split into a list of dialogs required for each field.
+So, this Library allows helps you to build conversation dialogs with the user.
+The library accepts a flow and transforms it into a standard waterfall dialog.

 You can use predefined  prompts or create you custom dialog wrappers around MBF prompts.
 Dialogs for each field evaluated separately and could be customized.
 The Library features:
 - Standard Prompts plus prompts for emails and urls;
 - Validators, Prompts, Error Prompts and Value extractors could be customized by a developer;
 - Subdialogs are supported;
+- Standard text messages and endConversation message;

 ## How To Create Form Flow